grapenut/websockclient/README.md

 # WebSockClient (WSClient)

-WSClient is a library for making websocket connections to a websocket-enabled PennMUSH server.
+WSClient is a JavaScript library for making websocket connections from a browser to a websocket-enabled PennMUSH server.
 It also provides terminal emulation to convert ANSI color escape codes to colored text in an HTML DOM element.

 wsclient.js provides the WSClient object which has 2 exports: WSClient.open() and WSClient.emulate().